Early Help Assessment Tool Training

 Date & Time:

 Target Group / Level

-Follow on training for attendees who has completed ‘Early Help Briefing’ who would like to further develop their skills and knowledge learnt in the briefing.
+Please note: this is follow on training for attendees who has completed ‘Early Help Briefing’ who would like to further develop their skills and knowledge learnt in the briefing.

-For participants to increase their knowledge of Early Help and intervention in the form of the EHAT and TAF approach.
-To be able improve skills increase confidence and to complete an effective Early Help Assessment (EHAT) including when it is and is not appropriate.
+- For participants to increase their knowledge of Early Help and intervention in the form of the EHAT and TAF approach.
+To be able improve skills increase confidence and to complete an effective Early Help Assessment (EHAT) including when it is and is not appropriate

-To increase skills and to understand when appropriate take on the role of lead professional and the significance of team around the family meetings.
+- To increase skills and to understand when appropriate take on the role of lead professional and the significance of team around the family meetings

-To introduce the practical skills involved in completing an EHAT, becoming the lead professional and holding a TAF meeting e.g preparation and planning, difficult conversations and language used.
+To introduce the practical skills involved in completing an EHAT, becoming the lead professional and holding a TAF meeting e.g. preparation and planning, difficult conversations and language used.

 By attending this course, participants will have: